Keaanm/ChatPDF/README.md

 # ChatPDF SaaS

 ChatPDF is a versatile SaaS (Software as a Service) platform that empowers you to interact with PDF documents like never before.
-This application integrates a blend of technologies, including Next.js for frontend development, the Weaviate vector database for managing document data, and Langchain for advanced natural language processing capabilities.
+This application integrates a blend of technologies, including Next.js for full-stack development, the Weaviate vector database for managing document data, and Langchain for advanced natural language processing capabilities.
 To top it off, we've incorporated OpenAI's GPT-3.5 architecture to enhance your PDF interactions with AI-powered chat capabilities.

 ## Features